websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 DXP parses the Portal Properties sources based on the [Properties Source Order](#properties-source-order) and assigns properties to the DXP configuration.

-**Important:** A Portal Property is set only once, based on the first time it is read.
+**Important:** A Portal Property is set only once---the first time it is read.

-As a result of the [Properties Source Order](#properties-source-order), properties that are in `portal-impl.jar/portal.properties` have the lowest priority, and are overridden by properties of the same name defined in any of the other properties sources.
+The [Properties Source Order](#properties-source-order) indicates that properties in the `portal-impl.jar/portal.properties` file have the lowest priority, and are overridden by properties of the same name defined in any of the other properties sources.

 ![All of your DXP server's Portal Properties are available to view in the Server Administration page in the Control Panel's Configuration section.](./portal-properties/images/02.png)